 What to do if your Xiaomi is not compatible

-- Use another compatible device: if you have a second mobile, tablet, or travel router with eSIM, you can activate the plan there and share data via hotspot with your Xiaomi.
+- Use another compatible device: If you have a second mobile, tablet, or travel router with eSIM, you can activate the plan there and share data via hotspot with your Xiaomi.

-- Physical travel SIM: some providers offer physical cards as an alternative to eSIM for devices without digital support.
+- Physical travel SIM: Some providers offer physical cards as an alternative to eSIM for devices without digital support.

-- Local plan upon arrival: buying a local SIM at your destination is still an option, although it involves waiting in line and, sometimes, passport registration.
+- Local plan upon arrival: Buying a local SIM at your destination is still an option, although it involves waiting in line and, sometimes, passport registration.

 Whatever your situation, the important thing is that a Xiaomi without eSIM is not an insurmountable problem.
-If you want to compare options based on your model, review our list of eSIM compatible phones again and choose your eSIM as soon as you know how you're going to connect.
+If you're debating between a physical travel SIM and an eSIM, take a look at our comparison international chip vs. eSIM, and choose your eSIM as soon as you know how you'll connect.

 Frequently asked questions